The Chevy Silverado 1500 is an amazing pickup truck that has grabbed the attention of many. But with every other truck, maintenance is key.

 Because regular transmission maintenance can be done by anyone right from their home garage.

-However, the simple information such as checking transmission fluid, transmission fluid types, changing transmission fluid helps you stay knowledgeable enough to avoid being over-repaired, simply ripped off, or overcharged.
+However, simple information such as checking transmission fluid, transmission fluid types, changing transmission fluid helps you stay knowledgeable enough to avoid being over-repaired, simply ripped off, or overcharged.

 Always feel free to drop a comment in the comment section about your experience with your Chevy Silverado 1500 transmission fluid.